It’s not if, but when, your computer hard drive will die. If this hasn’t happened to you already, your turn will come. I promise.

 - RAID mirrored hard drives

-I use four back up methods and have a minimum of two copies of every file:
+I use several back up methods and have a minimum of two copies of every file:

-- I use CDs or DVDs to back up some client and personal work, though I’m doing it less and less.
-Now for client work, I deliver it via a password protected site on drop.io, so it is stored and accessible to both the client and myself.
+- Now for client work, I deliver it via a private folder on Dropbox, so it is stored and accessible to both the client and myself.

 - I make prints!
 Yes, prints are a way to back up images.
 I started in photography in the days of film.
 I have boxes and binders full of organized negatives and slides, but to be honest, it’s the prints I find first and the format is great if I just want to look at the image.
 My mom likes prints too.
 She doesn’t like using a computer, but she loves looking at prints of her grandchildren.
 She can keep them in a little brag book and easily show her friends.